 It’s important to note that typical working hours can vary by industry in some countries.
 Contact our team for the most up-to-date information!

 Any work over 48 hours per week is considered overtime.
 Overtime is only permissible for a maximum of 2 hours per day, 20 hours per month or 100 hours per year.

-Employees receive 14 days paid vacation plus 1 day for every additional year of service.
+Employees in Ethiopia receive 14 working days of paid vacation per year, plus one day for every additional year of service.

 Sick leave amounts to a maximum of 6 months.
 Employers pay the 1st month at 100% salary, which is then reduced to 50% for months 2-3.
 After 3 months, employers are not required to pay sick leave.
 A medical certificate is required for an absence longer than 1 day.

 Ethiopia has maternity leave regulations that include 30 days of paid leave before childbirth and a minimum of 60 days paid leave after childbirth.

 Paternity leave in Ethiopia includes 3 days paid paternity leave after birth.